ashwanthkumar/gocd-build-github-pull-requests/README.md

 ```

 ## Behavior
 - First run of the new pipeline will be off of 'master' branch.
-This is prepare a setup base PR-Revision map.
+This creates base PR-Revision map.
 It also serves as sanity check for newly created pipeline.
 - From then on, any new change (new PR create / new commits to existing PR) will trigger the new pipeline.
 Only the top commit in the PR will show up in build cause.
 - PR details (id, author etc.) will be available as environement variable for tasks to consume.